Ronces/include-media/README.md

 * `-m` (music) : FILE will be add to your music library
 * `-f` (film) : FILE will be add to your film library
 * `-t` (tv-show) : FILE will be add to your tv-show library

+## Features

+Sometimes new medias do not appear on your favorite remote or something just goes wrong and you have or want to restart your media-center.
+You can just run `restart-xmbc`, wich restart only xbmc and leave xbian alone.